-Based on the results in Table 6, one would conclude that area-socioeconomic disparity in lung cancer incidence among males is increasing when measured by the RR or IDisp, but decreasing when measured by the RCI or RII.
-Given that each of these measures purport to measure "disparity", why do they give different results?
+Based on the results in Table 6 Error!
+Reference source not found.one would conclude that area-socioeconomic disparity in lung cancer incidence among males is increasing when measured by the RR or IDisp, but decreasing when measured by the RCI or RII.
+Given that each of these measures purport to measure "disparity" why do they give different results?
 To gain some leverage on this issue it is worth reconsidering two basic differences between the IDisp and the RCI as described in the Methods section.
 The IDisp uses the "best rate" as the reference point and does not weight social groups by their population size, while the RCI uses the total population rate as the reference group and is population-weighted.
 Thus, the source of the difference could potentially be either 1) the use of different reference groups; 2) population-weighting; or 3) changes in population distribution over time.
 Table 7 shows a simulation of the change in disparity after making some adjustments that attempt to eliminate the differences between the IDisp and the RCI.
 For example, one might ask: Is the difference between the IDisp and the RCI due to the fact that the IDisp uses the "best rate" as the reference group and the RCI uses the population average?
 Apparently not, because if we calculate the IDisp using the population average as the reference rate, one would still conclude that disparity has increased.
-The most likely answer to why the two measures differ is the effect of population weighting (See shaded columns 5 and 6 in Table 7).
-In column 6, if the RCI is calculated without weighting by population size1 it also shows an increase in disparity, and if we weight the IDisp by population shares the relative change in disparity is quite similar to that for the observed changes for the RCI and RII.
+The most likely answer to why the two measures differ is the effect of population weighting (See columns 5 and 6 in Table 7 - labeled Population Weighted IDisp and Unweighted RCI).
+In column 7, if the RCI is calculated without weighting by population size it also shows an increase in disparity, and if we weight the IDisp by population shares the relative change in disparity is quite similar to that for the observed changes for the RCI and RII.